-The PR-5000 uses 3-inch by 3-inch uprights and crossmembers that are 11-gauge steel which is approximately ⅛” thick steel tubing.
+The PR-5000 uses 3-inch by 3-inch uprights and crossmembers that are 11-gauge steel, which is thick steel tubing.
 This gauge of steel has pretty much become the standard for squat racks today and can be seen on nearly every rack (worth recommending) on the market.

-The reason we like a 4-way hole design so much is that it allows the user to decide how to configure.
-There are many racks on the market today with great designs, but because they use two different hole sizes (say 1” holes for the squat area and ⅝” holes for the attachment and crossmember area,) it becomes very difficult for the user to build the rack however they’d like.
+The reason we like a four-way hole design so much is that it allows the user to decide how to configure.
+There are many racks on the market today with great designs, but because they use two different hole sizes (say 1-inch holes for the squat area and other-sized holes for the attachment and crossmember area), it becomes very difficult for the user to build the rack however they’d like.

-Using hardware like what’s seen on the Rep PR-4000 Rack Series or Rogue Monster Lite Series works well, but it doesn’t look nearly as good as 1” hardware.
-Honestly, putting ⅝” hardware on a 3”x3” tube is like throwing slim tires on a Ford F-350 Truck; it just looks out of place.
+Using hardware like what’s seen on the Rep PR-4000 Rack Series or Rogue Monster Lite Series works well, but it doesn’t look nearly as good as 1-inch hardware.
+Honestly, putting lesser hardware on a 3-inch-by-3-inch tube is like throwing slim tires on a Ford F-350; it just looks out of place.

 Laser-cut numbers make it easy to switch your j-cups and barbell when going from squatting to bench pressing as well as when you’re adding attachments.
 They prevent the rack from having chalk and tape that is often used by home gym owners to identify where they bench and squat.